D-Roberts/icd-gen/README.md

     *-2.
 Move code to private repo soon.

     *-1.
 Code up the in-context energy based density.
+        - WIP: next:
+                - put some fused patches through the current EnerDiT archi.
+                - see about the noise schedule;
+                - the losses
+                - the custom training with the double backprop

     *0. Code for models on the new patch structure datagen (priority 1)